-2. Are training a ctivities documented?
+2. Are training activities documented?
 If yes, please describe training and method of record-keeping.
-Yes □ No ⊠ If no, explain Training activities are not currently documented, but will be in accordance with measurable goals described below.
-REQUIREMENTS FOR CONTRACTORS OVERSIGHT Are contractor control meas ors hired by the permittee to perform municipal maintenance activities required to comply with all municipal operations ourse?
-Yes 🗌 No ⊠ If no, explain County operations control measures are not currently documented but will be under the new stormwater management plan.
-2. Are oversigh t procedures documented?
+Yes ☐ If no, explain Training activities are not c measurable goals described below.
+REQUIREMENTS FOR CO NTRACTORS OVERSIGHT 1.
+Are contractors hired by the permittee to perform municipal mai control measures? intenance activities required to comply with all municipal operations Yes No ⊠ If no, explain County operations control measures are not currently documented but will be under the new stormwater management plan.
+2. Are oversight procedures documented?
 If yes, please describe SOP.
-Yes ☐ No ⊠
+Yes